norsk-datateknikk/NDSP/ROADMAP.md

 # Roadmap

-- [x] Create a common vector type for a generic number type T.
+## Numerics

+- [ ] implement FFT from both real and complex vectors, ad-hoc twiddle factor calculation.
+- [ ] implement FFT from both real and complex vectors, precomputation of twiddle factor.

+## IO

+- [ ] load from hdf5.
+- [ ] store to hdf5.

+## Usability

+- [ ] Implement a simplified plotting interface/example.
 - [ ] Implement an easy way of generating a simple vector.
-- [x] Implement methods for real and fixed numbers in separate submodules.
-- [ ] Implement methods for conversion between real and complex vectors.
-- [ ] Implement a simplified plotting interface/example.
-- [ ] Consider adding from string method to simplify test-writing.
+- [ ] Consider adding from_string method to simplify test-writing.